hsavior/Nowify/README.md

 Set the 'Redirect URI' as the URL of your project in Netlify.
 This must be set else Spotify won't authorise Nowify.

+Set the 'Callback' as http://localhost:8888/callback

-You can leave the other settings (Callback URL, Bundle IDs etc) blank.
+You can leave the other settings (Bundle IDs etc) blank.

 Copy down the Client Secret and Client ID and save your app in the Spotify Dashboard.